-To meet the challenges of 2010-2011, the Department was decisive in setting priorities on actions that raised its effectiveness in protecting consumers, focused on improving business processes (SCBOS, webinars, internal advisory boards and roundtables for business feedback) and providing efficient processes and participating in an accounting system (SC Enterprise Information System-SCEIS) that tracks activity-level costs, aligned for the organization as a whole.
+To meet the challenges of FY12, the Department was decisive in setting priorities on actions that raised its effectiveness in protecting consumers, focused on improving business processes (especially through the use of technology) and providing efficient processes and participating in an accounting system (SC Enterprise Information System-SCEIS) that tracks activity-level costs, aligned for the organization as a whole.
 Organizational-level analysis and review likely would emphasize productivity growth, cost control, and quality.